klazapp/Unity-Logger/README.md

 To enable logging, define `ENABLE_LOGS` in your project's compilation symbols.
 When `ENABLE_LOGS` is not defined, calls to `LogMessage` methods will be ignored, reducing overhead in production builds.

 ## Installation
-1. Clone or download this repository.
-2. Copy the `LogMessage.cs` file into your Unity project, preferably in a folder reserved for utility scripts.
+To install the `LogMessage` utility via Unity's Package Manager, follow these steps:

+1. **Open the Unity Package Manager**:
+   - In Unity, go to `Window` > `Package Manager`.

+2. **Add Package from Git URL**:
+   - In the Package Manager, click the `+` icon at the top left corner and select `Add package from git URL...`.
+   - Enter the Git URL for this repository.
+It usually looks like `https://github.com/klazapp/Unity-Logger.git`.

+3. **Import into Your Project**:
+   - Unity will resolve and download the package.
+   - Once the package is downloaded, it will be available in your project, and you can start using `LogMessage` in your scripts.

-3. Ensure that your project's scripting define symbols include `ENABLE_LOGS` if you want to enable logging.
+To start using `LogMessage`, ensure that your project's scripting define symbols include `ENABLE_LOGS` if you want to enable logging.

-## Contributing
-Contributions to the `LogMessage` utility are welcome.
-Please feel free to fork this repository, make your changes, and submit a pull request.

 ## License
 This utility is released under the [MIT License](LICENSE).

----

-This structure uses Markdown syntax for GitHub, which includes `#` for headers, triple backticks ``` for code blocks, and standard list formatting.
-Replace `[LICENSE]` with the actual link to your license file.
-You can add more sections as needed, such as `Requirements`, `Version Compatibility`, `Screenshots`, and `Contact Information`.